adobe/redux-saga-promise/README.md

 To avoid accidental confusion, all the helper functions validate their arguments and will throw a custom `Error` subclass `ArgumentError` in case of error.
-Note this does *not* mean that a promise action will reject, but rather that the saga which called the helper will throw an error.
-Accordingly, if your sagas don't do other error handling, the error will bubble up to the [`onError` hook](https://redux-saga.js.org/docs/api/#createsagamiddlewareoptions), and if you want to you can test for it:
+This error will be bubbled up by redux-saga as usual, and as usual you can catch it in a saga otherwise it will will bubble up to the [`onError`](https://redux-saga.js.org/docs/api/#createsagamiddlewareoptions) hook.
+If you want to, you can test the error type, e.g.:

 ```js
 import { applyMiddleware, compose, createStore } from 'redux'